paulober/MicroPico/README.md

 This extension contributes the following settings:

 * `picowgo.autoConnect`: Ignores any 'device address' setting and automatically connects to the top item in the serialport list.
-* `picowgo.manualComDevice`: If autoConnect is set to false Pico-W-Go will automatically connect to the serial port specified.
+* `picowgo.manualComDevice`: If autoConnect is set to false Pico-W-Go will automatically connect to the serial port specified here.
 * `picowgo.syncFolder`: This folder will be uploaded to the pyboard when using the sync button.
 Leave empty to sync the complete project. (only allows folders within the project).
 Use a path relative to the project you opened in vscode, without leading or trailing slash.
 * `picowgo.syncAllFileTypes`: If enabled, all files will be uploaded no matter the file type.
 The list of file types below will be ignored.
 * `picowgo.syncFileTypes`: All types of files that will be uploaded to the board, seperated by comma.
 All other filetypes will be ignored during an upload (or download) action.
 * `picowgo.pyIgnore`: Comma separated list of files and folders to ignore when uploading (no wildcard or regular expressions supported).
-* `picowgo.ctrlCOnConnect`: Stops all running programs when connecting to the board.
 * `picowgo.openOnStart`: Automatically open the Pico-W-Go console and connect to the board after starting VS Code.
 * `picowgo.statusbarButtons`: Select which buttons to show in the statusbar (DO NOT CHANGE, unless you know what you are doing)
-* `picowgo.safeBootOnUpload`: [Only works with firmware v1.16.0.b1 and up.]
-Safe boots the board before uploading to prevent running out of memory while uploading.
-But adds about 2 seconds to the upload procedure.
+* `picowgo.gcBeforeUpload`: [Only works with firmware v1.16.0.b1 and up.]
+Run garbage collection before uploading files to the board.
+This will free up some memory usefull when uploading large files but adds about a second or two to the upload process.
-* `picowgo.rebootAfterUpload`: Reboots your board after any upload or download action.
+* `picowgo.rebootAfterUpload`: Reboots your board after any upload action.
 Usefull if you are developing with `main.py` or `boot.py`.
-* `picowgo.fastUpload`: Uploads files in bigger chunks (multiplies the upload chunk size by a constant multiplier, see config.ts for values).
-This can speed up the upload process, but can also cause problems with some boards ('memory overflow').
-If you experience problems with uploading, try disabling this option.
 * `picowgo.pythonPath`: Path to the Python interpreter.
 Defaults to null so it will try to auto-detect a suitable python installation.

 ---